Personal Loans For The Self-Employed: How To Apply

 Many self-employed borrowers often face the same hurdle when applying for a personal loan: They claim too much of their earnings as business expenses on their income taxes.

 Let’s say your business earns $100,000 in revenue in a given year.
 When it’s time to pay your taxes, you claim $50,000 worth of business expenses.
 This reduces your taxable income – the income you report to the Internal Revenue Service (IRS) – to $50,000, leaving you with a far smaller tax bill.
+When deciding whether to approve your loan, lenders will look at this final income figure rather than the $100,000 your business earned.

-Self-Employed Personal Loan Alternatives
+Self-Employed Loan Alternatives

 If, for any reason, you’re unable to get or decide against a personal loan, some other loan options may suit your needs.
 Let’s take a look at a few of them.

-Credit Cards With 0% APR Promotions
+Credit Cards With A 0% APR Promotion

 Cash Advances

 A credit card will allow you to take out a short-term loan or cash advance.
 Cash advances are useful for situations where you need cash in hand and can’t just swipe your card.
-But be on the lookout because the APR for a cash advance can be higher than the APR for regular purchases.
+But be on the lookout, because the APR for a cash advance can be higher than the APR for regular purchases.

 Home Equity Loans Or HELOCs